Asphalt Crack Filling

 The second reason you should fill the cracks in your asphalt is vegetation will begin growing in them.
 As the roots on vegetation get bigger, the plant root can actually push the pavement up and create even more damage.
 Even worse, if water does penetrate the crack and seeps under the asphalt surface, this will almost always create a soft spot which in turn can create a Pot Hole.

-All of these conditions can be avoided by practicing good asphalt maintenance and keeping these cracks filled as they occur and then sealcoating to for added protection and preventative maintenance against the elements.
+All of these conditions can be avoided by practicing good asphalt maintenance such as keeping these cracks filled as they occur and then sealcoating to for added protection and preventative maintenance against the elements.

 Asphalt crack sealing is a maintenance method in which hot sealant is applied to working cracks to prevent water intrusion.